Ed1ks/dat-unity-android-savefile-editor/README.md

 4. open edit.json with Notepad++
 5. change values as you want and save
 6. press any key in bash
-7. copy output back to android and replace the old savefile
+7. copy output.dat back to android and replace the old savefile

 ## Tested and Works